jtanderson/kayako-equipment-tracker/README.md

 For now, the system should be at the root of its respective virtual host.
 Other configuration is theoretically possible but has not been tested.

+Once you have finished the installation and verified that it is working, you should delete the /install directory and all of its contents.

 ### Kayako Fusion Settings

 For the moment, you must enter the settings for your Kayako Fusion server by hand into the MySQl database.
 Using phpMyadmin, command-line, or whatever, enter your API Key, Secret Key, and SWIFT URL (just the main URL of the Kayako Server into the "Value" field of the appropriate setting on the TB_APISetting table).
 This should later be integrated into the install script.
-One must log into the system and be validated by the Kayako server at least once to be able to log in without proper Kayako API settings.G
+One must log into the system and be validated by the Kayako server at least once to be able to log in without proper Kayako API settings.

 Notes
 -----